saendu/jekyll/_pages/projects.md

 permalink: /projects.html
 image: assets/images/project-desk.jpg
 ---
 When Corona hit the fan and we all stuck in a lockdown, I've searched for new hobbys.
 The result was a couple of IT project that I've finally started.
-Below you get a brief overview about some of the noticable project.
+Below you get a brief overview about some of the noticeable project.
 If you also want to get your hands dirty, check if there is a article linked below.
 Furthermore you should also find links to Github and if available to the apps itself.
 Most of them are still in progress, so don't go to hard on me. ;-)

 Currently there are six main projects running on my private cloud:
 - [Raspberry Pie Cluster](#raspberry-pie-cluster)